 I live in unincorporated Saint Louis County.

 The only exceptions to the trash service requirement are vacant houses and isolated locations that cannot be reasonably serviced by the authorized district waste hauler.
-Both cases must be verified by County Public Works before an exemption is given.
-Contact 314.615.HAUL (4285) for more information.
+Both cases must be verified by the Department of Public Health before an exemption is given.
+Contact 314-615-HAUL (4285) for more information.

 I live in an “Opt-Out” Subdivision.